-- 1.1.9 Key principles of SPP (Scottish Government, 2014) on geology, soils, contaminated land and groundwater are: - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality. - having regard to the principles for sustainable land use set out in the Land Use Strategy; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; and - making efficient use of existing capacities of land, buildings and infrastructure. - 1.1.10 Planning Advice Notes (PAN) published by the Scottish Government provide further guidance on specific topics.
-PAN 33 is applicable to contaminated land and the details of this guidance are summarised in Table 6 below.
+- 1.1.9 Key principles of SPP on geology, soils, contaminated land and groundwater are: - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; - having regard to the principles for sustainable land use set out in the Land Use Strategy; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; and - making efficient use of existing capacities of land, buildings and infrastructure. - 1.1.10 PANs published by the Scottish Government provide further guidance on specific topics.
+PAN 33 is applicable to contaminated land, and the details of this guidance are summarised in Table 4 below.

-Reference Title Summary of Document

-PANs

-PAN 33 Development of Contaminated Land (2000) Provides advice on the implications of the contaminated land regime for the planning system; and the development of, and approach to, contaminated land in development plans.
+Reference Title Summary of Document PAN 33 Development of Contaminated Land (2016) Provides advice on the implications of the contaminated land regime for the planning system; and the development of, and approach to, contaminated land in development plans.
 It also contains guidance on the determination of planning applications when the site is, or may be, contaminated.

-1.1.11 Table 7 below provides a summary of the key development plan policies for CNPA that are of relevance to Geology, Soils, Contaminated Land and Groundwater, while Table 8 provides a summary of key development plan policies for PKC.
+1.1.11 Table 5 below provides a summary of key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).